 I originally published this piece on the Examiner in February of 2016.
-It’s not about a Science, Technology, Engineering and Mathematics (STEM) practitioner or inventor per se, but instead it’s a look at an individual who had the potential to practice science.
+It is not about a Science, Technology, Engineering and Mathematics (STEM) practitioner or inventor per se, but instead it is a look at an individual who had the potential to practice science.
 Because of life choices and circumstances however, he used his intellectual gifts for criminal activities.
-This person is an example of the wasted intellectual ability in the United States’ inner cities and also something my father talk about which was that, “people in the inner cities are naturally creative and inventive often times out of necessity.”
+This person is an example of the wasted intellectual ability in the United States’ inner cities and also something my father talked about which was that, “People in the inner cities are naturally creative and inventive often times out of necessity.”

 * * *

 West Indian Archie was portrayed by Delroy Lindo, in Spike Lee’s Malcolm X starring Denzel Washington.
 Though he was a minor character in the movie and in Alex Haley’s The Autobiography of Malcolm X, West Indian Archie holds several significances, particularly in the realm of science.
 Many of these significances are extremely relevant today in an era where there is a great push to get underrepresented minorities involved in STEM.

 Malcolm X (then Malcolm Little) first met West Indian Archie in New York city prior to converting to Islam and dedicating his life to Civil Rights.
 West Indian Archie was one of the bigger players in the ‘Numbers’ game in Harlem who had done time up the Hudson River at Ossining State Prison best known as ‘Sing Sing‘.
 He eventually took Malcolm under his wing and taught him the Numbers game, and used the novice in his illegal activities.